How to Use Docker Exec to Accessing Running Containers

 a container.
 For beginners, a simple container to practice with is the official

-This command starts an nginx container in detached mode (-d
+This command starts an nginx container in detached mode (-d), naming it

 To see which containers are currently running on your system, use: